google/distbench/docs/distbench-test-format.md

 ### message `ActionList` (`actions`)

-- `name` (string): name the actionlist.
+- `name` (string): name of the ActionList.
 If the name match a service, the action list will be automatically executed by the service.
 - `action_names` (string, repeated): define the list of actions to run.